bigashman/roadshow/02-smoketest.md

-The first thing we want to do to ensure that our `oc` command line tools was installed and successfully added to our path is login to the OpenShift Enterprise 3.x environment that has been provided for this Roadshow session.
+The first thing we want to do to ensure that our `oc` command line tools was installed and successfully added to our path is login to the OpenShift environment that has been provided for this Roadshow session.
 In order to login, we will use the `oc` command and then specify the server that we want to authenticate to.
 Issue the following command: